Sorry, Movie Maker can't open this project file. The file might not be compatible with Windows Live Movie Maker or be corrupted.

 It's really not all that magical and can be done easily, if you are careful and only work in a copy.

 Edit: Since posting this, I've seen other corruptions unrelated to the captions.
 The newest corruption will still let you open the project, but you'll see nothing in the storyboard project area.
-Whenever I have encountered this, the cause was a VideoClip that had a start point after the ending point.
-You can fix this by setting the start point back to zero for any clips that are set incorrectly.
+Whenever I have encountered this, the cause was a VideoClip that had a start point (inTime) after the ending point (outTime).
+To fix this, you have to find the duration of the media item at the top and use that in place of the outTime for any clips that are set incorrectly.
 Again, always work in a copy, not the original.